Vietnamese food – What Kate and Kris Ate

 For nearly five years, from 2009 to 2013, we lived in Vietnam – a year in Haiphong in the north, and 3 1/2 years in Ho Chi Minh City.
 All the time we lived there, visitors told us how much they loved Vietnamese food.
 For us, it didn’t get close to Thai food.
 We just loved Thai food so much that we found it hard to compare.

-Obviously, in those nearly five years, we did eat a lot of Vietnamese food.
-Both in the North, and the South, and in the Central region when we were travelling, we tried a lot of the different dishes.
+Obviously, in those nearly five years, we did eat a lot of Vietnamese food in Saigon and Haiphong.
+Both in the North, and the South, and in the Central region when we were travelling, we tried a lot of the different Vietnamese dishes.

 Since we moved back to Bangkok, we’ve been to Vietnam twice, both to Ho Chi Minh City.
 Somehow, going back, and going back from Thailand, we have started to really appreciate Vietnamese food.